Phase Optimization for Massive IRS-aided Two-way Relay Network: System model

-where $R_{SIR}$ and $R_{DIR}$ respectively denote the rate from S to RS and D to RS in the first time slot. $R_{RIS}$ and $R_{RID}$ respectively represent the rate from RS to S and RS to D in the second time slot.
+where $R_{SIR}$ and $R_{DIR}$ respectively denote the rates from S to RS and D to RS in the first time slot. $R_{RIS}$ and $R_{RID}$ respectively represent the rates from RS to S and RS to D in the second time slot.